Guilhem23/SamyGO/oe/branches/branch-0-0-1/README-branch-0-0-1.txt

 	   when i try to compile glibc?
 	A: http://crossgcc.rts-software.org/doku.php?id=i386linuxgccformac

+	If you are building under x86_64 you may encounter the following errors:

+		/usr/bin/ld: skipping incompatible /usr/lib/gcc/x86_64-linux-gnu/4.2.3/libstdc++.a when searching for -lstdc++ /usr/bin/ld: cannot find -lstdc++
+ 		collect2: ld returned 1 exit status

+	You should install g++-multilib:

+	sudo apt-get install g++-multilib

+	If you are experiencing the following errors:

+		/usr/bin/ld: skipping incompatible /usr/lib/gcc/x86_64-linux-gnu/4.4.3/../../../libz.so when searching for -lz /usr/bin/ld: skipping incompatible /usr/lib/gcc/x86_64-linux-gnu/4.4.3/../../../libz.a when searching for -lz /usr/bin/ld: skipping incompatible /usr/lib/libz.so when searching for -lz /usr/bin/ld: skipping incompatible /usr/lib/libz.a when searching for -lz /usr/bin/ld: cannot find -lz

+	You should install lib32z1-dev:

+	sudo apt-get install lib32z1-dev

+	If you are experiencing the following errors:

+ 		/usr/bin/ld: skipping incompatible /usr/lib/gcc/x86_64-linux-gnu/4.4.3/../../../libncurses.so when searching for -lncurses /usr/bin/ld: skipping incompatible /usr/lib/gcc/x86_64-linux-gnu/4.4.3/../../../libncurses.a when searching for -lncurses /usr/bin/ld: skipping incompatible /usr/lib/libncurses.so when searching for -lncurses /usr/bin/ld: skipping incompatible /usr/lib/libncurses.a when searching for -lncurses /usr/bin/ld: cannot find -lncurses

+	You should install lib32ncurses5-dev:

+	sudo apt-get install lib32ncurses5-dev

 Known BUGS:
 	* not striped kernel-modules will be packaged -> fixed
 	* lot of c99 warnings on busybox build
 	* sh4 wrong gcc used on kernel-module build fixed for fuse-module (CC=KERNEL_CC)